PERCENTAGE OF INCOME PAYMENT PLAN (PIPP) PLUS

 Customers who falsify their account status will not be seen.

 The Community Action Partnership of the Greater Dayton Area will again provide emergency energy payment assistance this winter for eligible households.
-The Winter Crisis Program begins Friday, Nov.
-1, 2013 and continues through Monday, March 31, 2014, or until funds are depleted.
+The Winter Crisis Program continues through Thursday, March 31, 2016, or until funds are depleted.

 Under the Winter Crisis Program, eligible households may receive a one-time payment of up to $175 for a utility emergency and $750 for bulk fuel.
 The Winter Crisis funds can pay a customer’s initial payment for the Percentage of Income Payment Plan (PIPP Plus), a PIPP Plus default, a reconnection fee or a deposit.
 Users of bulk fuel, propane or bottled gas or solid fuels may also be eligible for assistance.
 A customer may receive a delivery of fuel if their tank contains 25 percent or less of its capacity.

-Montgomery County customers may call 1-866-504-7379 to make an appointment.
-However, several attempts may be required to make an appointment due to the high volume of calls.
+Montgomery County customers may call 1-866-504-7379 beginning at 6 a.m. to make an appointment to re-certify their PIPP Plus status and apply for the Winter Crisis Program.
+Several attempts may be required to make an appointment due to the high volume of calls.

-Customers may be seen at 719 S. Main St. in Dayton or at the Dayton Job Center, 1111 S. Edwin C. Moses Blvd.
-Customers must bring all of the following items to their appointment:
+Customers may be seen at 719 S. Main St. in Dayton or at 5250-A N. Dixie Dr. in Dayton.
+Customers should be aware of the following new procedures:

 Community Action Partnership